 The COVID-19 impact research program aims to understand how COVID-19 is affecting volunteering and to provide evidence for our Reinvigorating Volunteering advocacy campaign.

-Our partnership with ANU CSRM has resulted in two outputs:
+Our partnership with ANU CSRM has resulted in three outputs:

 - ‘Early impact of COVID-19 on volunteering’ (May 2020)